Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/introduction.rst

 .. figure:: /images/RiggingEnvelopeEx3DViewPoseMode.jpg
    :width: 300px

-   Our armature in Envelope visualization, in Pose mode.
+   Our armature in Envelope visualization, in Pose Mode.

 All these influence parameters are further detailed in the :doc:`skinning pages </rigging/skinning/index>`.